hzguendi/es-process-hunter/README.md

 **Display Options:**
 - `--show-cmdline`: Show command line for each process in the tree
 - `--no-show-cmdline`: Don't show command line in the tree (default)
+- `--show-source-port`: Show source port for each process in the tree if available
+- `--no-show-source-port`: Don't show source port in the tree (default)
+- `--show-dest-port`: Show destination port for each process in the tree if available
+- `--no-show-dest-port`: Don't show destination port in the tree (default)
+- `--show-ports`: Show both source and destination ports (shorthand for --show-source-port --show-dest-port)
 - `--csv`: Export table to CSV with specified filename
 - `--timezone`: Override timezone (default: CET)
 - `-c`, `--config`: Path to configuration file (default: config.json)